PaxJaromeMalues/ubuntu-server-autoinstall-iso-repacker/README.md

     </a>
 </p>

-This shell script repacks(!) an EFI and MBR bootable auto installation iso9660 container using a modified grub.cfg, custom user-data and meta-data files based on the latest (daily) Ubuntu 22.04.x LTS ISO.
+This shell script repacks(!) an EFI and MBR bootable auto installation iso9660 container with cloud-init consumable user-data using a modified grub.cfg, custom user-data and meta-data files based on the latest (daily) Ubuntu 22.04.x LTS ISO.

 This script is build upon many sources over GitHub and AskUbuntu as well as sample by PudgetSystems, if I remember correctly.
 Especially the xorriso part is not my work, I only did the research and bash stuff.